Trapped particle evolution driven by residual gas collisions

 {We assume that the potential energy surface of the interaction potential is spherically symmetric.
-In this case, the scattering amplitude must also be rotationally invariant, and it can be written as:}
+In this case, the scattering amplitude must also be rotationally invariant, and it can be written as}

 {where $\theta$ is the angle between $\textbf{k}$ and $\textbf{k}'$, $P_\ell$ are the Legendre polynomials, and the partial wave amplitudes $\mathcal{F}_\ell$ are functions we must compute.
-We can re-write the scattering amplitudes as functions of the incoming velocity of the background particle and the scattering angle as:}
+We can re-write the scattering amplitudes as functions of the incoming velocity of the reduced mass particle and the scattering angle as}